Sarah Wentworth Apthorp Morton: Early life

 Sarah was born in Boston, Massachusetts, in August 1759.
 She was the third of ten children born to James Apthorp (1731–1799), a merchant and slave-trader, and Sarah Wentworth (1735–1820), whose family owned Wentworth Manor in Yorkshire.

 Her father was one of eighteen children born to her paternal grandparents, Charles Apthorp (1698–1758), a British-born merchant in 18th-century Boston, and Grizzelle (née Eastwicke) Apthorp (1709–1796).
 Her maternal grandfather was Samuel Wentworth (1708–1766), also a Boston merchant, and his father was John Wentworth (1671–1730), the colonial lieutenant governor of New Hampshire who lived in Portsmouth, New Hampshire.

 Writing

 In 1792, she wrote an anti-slavery poem entitled The African Chief, which was, in fact, an elegy on a slain African at St. Domingo in 1791.

 In 1796, Sarah and her husband, Perez, moved to Dorchester.
 From an early age, Sarah had written poetry, but until 1788 her works only circulated among her friends.
 She began publishing under the pen name Philenia, and her first book was printed in 1790.
 Her work was widely acclaimed, with Robert Treat Paine, Jr., in the Massachusetts Magazine dubbing her the "American Sappho".

-At one time she was thought to be the author of The Power of Sympathy (1789), widely considered to be the first American novel, but that has since been attributed to her uncle, William Hill Brown.
+She was mistakenly assumed to be the author of The Power of Sympathy (1789), which is widely considered the first American novel, before it was proven to have been written by her neighbor, William Hill Brown.